orkunaran/House_Prices_Advenced_Regression/README.md

 ### Scoring Metric

-Because this is a Kaggle learning competation,
+Because this is a Kaggle learning competation, Kaggle chosed an evaluation metric:
+    "Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
+(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)"

+## Models and Results

-As a beginner and self-taught data enthusiast, this is my first regression
+My approach to the dataset was able to get a RMSE score of 0.13204 which placed me at 4311th place from 13447 competitors.
+As a beginner and self-taught data enthusiast, this was my first regression analysis (probably 3rd or 4th data analysis with ML).